bright/new-www/content/blog/innovative-nutrition-solutions-the-anydish-app.md

 published: true
 language: en
 ---
-At [the HLTH Conference in Amsterdam](https://europe.hlth.com/) this June, Agata Bielówka spoke with [Michal Kahan](https://www.linkedin.com/in/michal-kahan-a4735559/), founder of [Anydish](https://www.anydish.me/), about their innovative solution for health practitioners.
-Michal explained how the Anydish app simplifies the use of disease-specific nutritional protocols, offering customizable, time-saving tools for healthcare professionals.
+At [the HLTH Conference in Amsterdam](https://europe.hlth.com/) this June, Agata Bielówka spoke with [Michal Kahan](https://www.linkedin.com/in/michal-kahan-a4735559/), founder of [anydish](https://www.anydish.me/), about their innovative solution for health practitioners.
+Michal explained how the anydish app simplifies the use of disease-specific nutritional protocols, offering customizable, time-saving tools for healthcare professionals.

 A recent update to the platform includes a protocol tailored for patients on weight loss medications like Ozempic and Wegovy, addressing side effects such as unintended loss of lean body mass and essential vitamins.
 Kahan also shared insights into their technology, the challenges they face, and the trends driving personalized nutrition in healthcare.

 ## Can you briefly describe yourself and your solution?

 Our solution is for health providers.
-Health providers could be physicians, functional medicine practitioners, dieticians, or nutritional doctors or therapists. **When they see a patient and get diagnostic test results, especially those with complex medical situations, they often don't know what to do with them.
-Neither the patients nor the practitioners.**
+Health providers could be physicians, functional medicine practitioners, dieticians, or nutritional doctors or therapists.
+When they see a patient, review diagnostic test results, and consider complex medical situations, it becomes difficult to provide a truly personalized solution, especially when it comes to recipes and nutrition plans.

 **Our solution helps both the health practitioner and the patient.**